-- Louis Mbuyu, Comparison of categorical properties offered by multiple MOOC platforms -- Using automated web crawler in Python with Scrapy (B.Sc.)
+- Louis Mbuyu, Comparison of categorical properties offered by multiple MOOC platforms -- Using a Web Scraper in Python with Scrapy (B.Sc.)

-- Anna Hubert, User-centered responsive User Interface for increasing Stress Awareness -- Implementation & Evaluation of Stila web portal (B.Sc.)
+- Anna Hubert, A User-centered responsive User Interface for increasing Stress Awareness -- Implementation & Evaluation of the Web Portal Stila (B.Sc.)

 - Eugenia Schneider, Interaction System for a MOOC Search Engine -- Design, implementation and summative empirical evaluation of the User Interface (M.Sc.)

 - Christof Schramm, Recognition of Code Patterns from Stackoverflow Answers in Computer Programs (M.Sc.)